therajanmaurya/sweet-error/README.md

          super.onCreate(savedInstanceState)
          setContentView(R.layout.activity_sweet_error)

-        val layoutError = findViewById(R.id.layoutError);
+        val layoutError = findViewById(R.id.layoutError)
-        val llSweet = findViewById(R.id.llSweet); // It can be any child of your xml like Relativelayout, RecyclerView etc, as we defined in above xml.
+        val llSweet = findViewById(R.id.llSweet) // It can be any child of your xml like RelativeLayout, RecyclerView etc, as we defined in above xml.

         sweetUIErrorHandler = SweetUIErrorHandler(this, findViewById(android.R.id.content))